sherzader/entente/README.md

 [Details][phase-three]

-### Phase 4: Comments (1 day)
+### Phase 4: Search and Navigation bar with Welcome Modal (1 day)
-* Complete Hangouts features with Comments.
-* Comments have create and destroy actions, only.
-* Comments take place under an event.
-* Build React component for Comments and incorporate into Flux.
+* Use React Day Picker to filter groups for events on the given day.
+* Nav bar displays Entente logo.
+Logo on click displays Welcome modal describing site features.
+* Nav bar contains links to current user's profile and their groups page.
+* Nav bar links to Start Group component, a form to create a new group.

 [Details][phase-four]

-### Phase 5: In-depth styling & Clarify Route Paths (2 days)
+### Phase 5: In-depth styling & Clarify Route Paths (3 days)
 * Build out '/signup' and '/login' pages.
 * Add navigation bar to all pages.
 * Google fonts.
 * Alias necessary routes, such as '/signup', '/login', '/logout'.
+* Arrange group/event figures and their figure captions.
+* On mouse hover, title descriptions for underlying functionality.

 [Details][phase-five]